inzy/TSP_RITMegaProject/README.md

 Here’s a breakdown of the AMTPG Jaya Algorithm for MO TSP in simple language:

-Steps:
+### Steps:

-Initialization:
+1. **Initialization**:

-First, create a population of possible solutions (called "particles").
+   - First, create a population of possible solutions (called "particles").
 Each particle represents a tour or path in the TSP.
 A tour is a sequence of cities that the salesman will visit.
-Each particle has two parts:
+   - Each particle has two parts:
-Position: The sequence of cities.
+     - **Position**: The sequence of cities.
-Velocity: This helps in adjusting the position of the particle.
+     - **Velocity**: This helps in adjusting the position of the particle.
-Set the values for the population size, number of iterations, and other parameters like the weights for the objectives (e.g., distance and time).
+   - Set the values for the population size, number of iterations, and other parameters like the weights for the objectives (e.g., distance and time).

-Objective Functions:
+2. **Objective Functions**:

-In the MO TSP, we aim to optimize multiple objectives simultaneously.
+   - In the MO TSP, we aim to optimize multiple objectives simultaneously.
 For example:
-Objective 1: Minimize the total distance of the tour.
+     - **Objective 1**: Minimize the total distance of the tour.
-Objective 2: Minimize the total time or cost.
+     - **Objective 2**: Minimize the total time or cost.
-These objectives are combined into a Pareto front (a set of non-dominated solutions), where no solution is better in all objectives than another.
+   - These objectives are combined into a **Pareto front** (a set of non-dominated solutions), where no solution is better in all objectives than another.

-Updating the Position:
+3. **Updating the Position**:

-For each particle in the population, calculate the objective values (e.g., total distance and time).
+   - For each particle in the population, calculate the objective values (e.g., total distance and time).
-Compare each particle’s current position with the best solution it has found so far (called personal best) and the best solution found by the entire population (called global best).
+   - Compare each particle’s current position with the best solution it has found so far (called **personal best**) and the best solution found by the entire population (called **global best**).
-Update the particle’s position based on:
+   - Update the particle’s position based on:
-The personal best solution: Move the particle closer to its own best solution.
+     - The **personal best** solution: Move the particle closer to its own best solution.
-The global best solution: Move the particle closer to the best solution found by the entire population.
+     - The **global best** solution: Move the particle closer to the best solution found by the entire population.
-The idea is that particles tend to move toward the best solutions found by themselves and the group.
+   - The idea is that particles tend to move toward the best solutions found by themselves and the group.

-Handling Multiple Objectives:
+4. **Handling Multiple Objectives**:

-In the case of multiple objectives, there’s no single optimal solution.
+   - In the case of multiple objectives, there’s no single optimal solution.
 The algorithm looks for a set of solutions that are "Pareto optimal," meaning that no other solution is strictly better in all objectives.
-AMTPG (Adaptive Multi-Objective Time-Path Generation) handles these multiple objectives by adjusting the weights of the objectives dynamically throughout the optimization process.
+   - AMTPG (Adaptive Multi-Objective Time-Path Generation) handles these multiple objectives by adjusting the weights of the objectives dynamically throughout the optimization process.

-Convergence:
+5. **Convergence**:

-The algorithm continues to update the positions of particles for a fixed number of iterations or until a convergence criterion is met (e.g., no improvement in the solutions for several iterations).
+   - The algorithm continues to update the positions of particles for a fixed number of iterations or until a convergence criterion is met (e.g., no improvement in the solutions for several iterations).
-Once the algorithm completes, the Pareto front is obtained, showing a set of optimal solutions based on the given objectives.
+   - Once the algorithm completes, the Pareto front is obtained, showing a set of optimal solutions based on the given objectives.

-Key Features of the AMTPG Jaya Algorithm:
+### Key Features of the AMTPG Jaya Algorithm:
-Swarm Intelligence: Uses the collective knowledge of all particles in the population to guide the search for the optimal solution.
+- **Swarm Intelligence**: Uses the collective knowledge of all particles in the population to guide the search for the optimal solution.
-Pareto Front: Instead of a single solution, the algorithm finds a set of optimal solutions, each balancing different objectives.
+- **Pareto Front**: Instead of a single solution, the algorithm finds a set of optimal solutions, each balancing different objectives.
-Adaptive Weights: Dynamically adjusts the importance of each objective during the search to better handle the trade-offs between them.
+- **Adaptive Weights**: Dynamically adjusts the importance of each objective during the search to better handle the trade-offs between them.

-Benefits:
+### Benefits:
-Finds a set of solutions instead of just one, giving decision-makers multiple options to choose from.
+- Finds a set of solutions instead of just one, giving decision-makers multiple options to choose from.
-It doesn’t require any gradient information or a model of the problem, making it suitable for complex problems like MO TSP.
+- It doesn’t require any gradient information or a model of the problem, making it suitable for complex problems like MO TSP.

 In summary, the AMTPG Jaya Algorithm is a powerful method to find the optimal routes in the Multi-Objective Traveling Salesman Problem by considering various conflicting objectives and using swarm-based optimization to guide the search for the best possible set of solutions.